TL;DR

 While often used interchangeably, stress and burnout are different stages of the same dangerous continuum.
 Understanding the distinction is key to tackling them.

-The latest figures from the UK's Health and Safety Executive (HSE) are alarming.
+The latest figures from the UK public and industry sources and Safety Executive (HSE) are alarming.
 Projections for 2025 suggest that work-related stress, depression, or anxiety will account for over 18 million lost working days, costing the UK economy more than £30 billion annually.
 This is not a minority issue; it's a mainstream public health emergency.

 Common Signs of Chronic Stress: